 - One JumpStart account per individual only

-- No chequebooks will be given
+- No checkbooks will be given

-Even with those caveats, honestly, this is one of the best savings accounts to be launched in recent history – I am happy I still qualify for it so I created one the moment I learnt about it!
+Even with those caveats, honestly, this is one of the best savings accounts to be launched in recent history – I am happy I still qualify for it so I created one the moment I learned about it!

 I believe it was launched because Stanchart was falling behind in terms of attracting deposits from our retail segment with their current suite of product offerings, where fierce competition from our local banks has already captured the majority of market share.

-Interestingly, they might have found a niche in Singapore – young adults with small deposits who are going to grow their income in future when they start working.
+Interestingly, they might have found a niche in Singapore – young adults with small deposits who are going to grow their income in the future when they start working.
 By locking them in early, they are hoping to play the long game with attractive deposit interest rates.

-The long game probably involves collecting data on savings, spending and investment habits, which can then be used for launching more relevant and targeted products for them in the future.
+The long game probably involves collecting data on savings, spending, and investment habits, which can then be used for launching more relevant and targeted products for them in the future.

 Triumphing the champ of no-frills high savings accounts

 We had CIMB FastSaver as the historical champ of no-fuss cash deposits – 1% up to $50K and then up to 1.8% below $100K.
-If you’re a young adult with no much money to begin with, Stanchart’s latest offering with twice the interest rate with the convenience of a more superior platform and branding is a better option.
+If you’re a young adult with no much money, to begin with, Stanchart’s latest offering with twice the interest rate with the convenience of a more superior platform and branding is a better option.

 At the risk of sounding overly optimistic, I think the JumpStart account has a lot to offer if you qualify for it in the first place.
-It is easy to understand, super easy to sign up and onboard – I took just 3 business days online with MyInfo – and currently offers a trading fees rebate promotion when you sign up for their trading account at the same time of account opening.
+It is easy to understand, super easy to sign up and onboard – I took just 3 business days online with MyInfo – and currently offers a trading fee rebate promotion when you sign up for their trading account at the same time of account opening.